richard-cox/digital-ocean/usage-extension/hackweek21.md

 - Fetches Droplet, Project Activity and SSH keys resources via `v1` endpoint using same auth as DO site
 - Caches resources for ease of use
-- Correlates Droplet and SSH Keys with User (as much as possible)
+- Correlates Droplet / SSH Keys with User (as much as possible)
 - Calculates Droplet cost
 - Resulting droplet and ssh key results show in extension popup
-- Some parts of Droplet results can be amended to DO Droplets Page
+- Droplet results can be amended to DO Droplets Page

 ## TODO / FIX List